skacem/skacem.github.io/_posts/2022-03-01-Customer-Lifetime-Value-Prediction.md

 It includes all sales from January 2, 2005 through December 31, 2015.
 There are no missing records in the dataset.

-### RFM Analysis and Customer Segmentation for Year 2015
+### RFM Analysis and Customer Segmentation for The Current Year

 I assume by now you are familiar with the dataset and customer segmentation techniques, so I won't go into detail here.
 I'm going to load the dataset, set it up as we've done before, and then I'm going to segment it based on RFM analysis, with the assumption that we're at the end of 2015.